-In this article, we are going to review the benefits that comes with cassava flour, its uses in Kenya and just exactly how you can make a fantastic recipe for a loving one, a guest or whosoever– you know who you would go for so cheers.
+In this article, we are going to review the benefits that come with cassava flour, its uses in Kenya, and just exactly how you can make a fantastic recipe for a loving one, a guest, or whosoever– you know who you would go for so, cheers.

 A brief about cassava

 Cassava flour comes from the root of the cassava plant which thrives in the tropics.
 There are two types of cassavas: sweet and bitter.
 The bitter type contains a large amount of the chemical cyanide, which is poisonous.
 Thus, bitter cassava cannot be eaten raw and therefore should be properly grounded and heated.

 Cassava flour is a product of the root which is white when its brown covers are peeled off.
 It is used in delicacies in at least 80 countries and is a stable food to at least 800 million people across the world.

 Cassava flour can be your best kitchen companion in making a hearty meal!

 Making cassava flour could be as easy as writing your name and this is how you would go about it: